Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 ## Set up SAML

 1. Configure the {{< TransferCFT/axwayvariablesComponentLongName >}} REST API server, as Transfer CFT UI relies on the REST API.
-See [Configure the REST API server](../../../app_integration_intro/using_apis/api_intro/api_configure).
+See Configure the REST API server](../../../app_integration_intro/using_apis/api_intro/api_configure).
 1. Insert the IdP certificate, used to sign SAML messages, in the PKI database:
     PKIUTIL PKICER id=idp, iname=&lt;path to the idp certificate>
 1. Set the following UCONF parameters.
 1. Define the roles that you require for your {{< TransferCFT/axwayvariablesComponentLongName >}} users.
-To view the CFTROLES sample, click [here](), and edit using your favorite text editor.
+To view the CFTROLES sample, click [here, and edit using your favorite text editor.
 1. Start the Copilot server.
 1. <span id="step6"></span>Export the SAML SP ({{< TransferCFT/axwayvariablesComponentLongName >}}) metadata.